Home » Recipes » No-Bake Homemade Chocolate Dipped Fruit Granola Bars

 About The Recipe

-Just because it’s healthy January, doesn’t mean we can’t have something a little sweet!
-Oh, and these granola bars actually not that bad for you.
-They’re so much better than store-bought in a variety of ways!
-No more preservatives, you get to choose the flavors, and it has lots of chocolate on top.
+Just because it’s January, doesn’t mean we can’t have something a little sweet!
+And these granola bars are so much better than store-bought in a variety of ways!
+No preservatives, you get to choose the flavors, and it’s topped with chocolate.
+How much better could it get?!!!

 Loaded with walnuts, almonds, pecans, and sunflower seeds, these bars are not only great in flavor – but perfect for your every snacking need.
 We also use a combination of dried fruit.
 Apricots, raisins, and cranberries.
 Sweet, tart, and oh so delicious.